Frequently Asked Questions

 An explanation of how to shrink PDF and MS Word files can be found here.

-Each department operates on their own schedule, so decision times will vary depending on your program.
+Each department operates on their own schedule, therefore decision times will vary depending on your program.

-Contact the Office of Graduate Admissions to set up an appointment with one of the graduate assistants who will show you around campus.
+Contact us at graduateadmission[at]hofstra.edu or 516-463-4723 to set up an appointment with one of the graduate assistants who will show you around campus.

-Many programs at Hofstra University feature rolling admissions, meaning there is no specific deadline to apply by; applications are reviewed and decisioned as they are received.
+Many programs at Hofstra University feature rolling admission, meaning applications are reviewed as they are received and there is no specific deadline to apply by.
 If a program has a specific deadline, it will be listed in our Graduate Bulletin.

 Hofstra’s online application provides for the electronic submission of letters of reference.
-You must input the names and contact information for each provider in order to submit your application.
+You will input the name and contact information for each provider in order to submit your application.
 Once you have added this information, the system will contact your recommender via e-mail with instructions on how to complete a recommendation for Hofstra University.

 Please note that our office does not accept paper letters of recommendation.